Sydney

 Two of the most famous landmarks together in one shot;

-A visit to Sydney simply can not be completer without
+A visit to Sydney simply can not be complete without a visit

-a visit to the Opera House, Sydney's most famous landmark.
-It
+to the Opera House, Sydney's most famous landmark.
+It has an interesting

 He had run into huge arguments with the builders who had considerable